Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 KB: I just loved men.
 There was never …

 JVN: But there was never a movie or something?
 What about that movie where they play all that volleyball at the beginning with Tom Cruise?
 Top Gun?
 Or Madonna’s music video where she was doing that bullfight?
 I will never forget: my babysitter walked in on me humping the shit out of these couch cushions to that music video.
 Her name was Nora and she said, “What are you doing?” and I was like, “Nothing!”
-I was seven, I didn’t know anything yet.
+I was 7, I didn’t know anything yet.
 I was just like “Ooh, when I hump a pillow on the ground it feels gorgeous!”

 KB: I’ll just make up one.